 It can be stressful to fly, but thankfully if you’re flying in Brazil, you can breathe a little easier.
 They have the rules in place that help protect passengers from unwanted travel complications like delays, cancellations, last-minute rescheduling, and more.
 You can claim compensation for your inconvenience, and let’s explore how.
+Information in this article was updated in 2024.

 What is Brazilian ANAC 400?